 whenever the graded $\HH{A}$-bimodule $\BimHH{M}$ is graded-symmetric.
 This is the case when $M=A$ is the diagonal $A$-bimodule since $\HH{A}$ is graded-commutative and hence its diagonal bimodule is graded-symmetric. \end{remark}

-\begin{remark} Keeping \Cref{thm:B-bimodules} in mind, the introduction of the bimodule Hochchild--Massey cochain complex (\Cref{def:RelBimHMC}) is motivated by the following considerations, the details of which can be found in our companion article~\cite{JM25}.
-Firstly, associated to the $d$-sparse graded algebra $A$ there is a space (=Kan complex)
+\begin{remark} Keeping \Cref{thm:B-bimodules} in mind, the introduction of the bimodule Hochschild--Massey cochain complex (\Cref{def:RelBimHMC}) is motivated by the following considerations, the details of which can be found in our companion article~\cite{JM25}.
+Firstly, associated with the $d$-sparse graded algebra $A$ there is a space (Kan complex)

 whose set of points is the set of minimal algebra $A_\infty$-structures on the underlying graded vector space of $A$; here, $\opA$ is the $A_\infty$-operad, $\opEnd{A}$ is the endomorphism (graded) operad of $A$, and the above space is the Dwyer--Kan mapping space in the model category of differential graded (non-symmetric) operads endowed with the (transferred) projective model structure~\cite{Lyu11,Mur11}.
 Using an appropriate cylinder object $I\opA$~\cite{Mur16}, it is not difficult to show that the set of connected components